qpv-research-group/solcore5/docs/source/Solvers/QWunit.rst

 		- QW have ALL the density of states asociated with the confined states + bulk density of states above the barrier
 		- Interlayers have only the bulk density of states above the barrier

-		This simplification is similar to that in Nelson et al. [#Ref2]_ and allow us to keep the bulk-like form of the carrier densities in the drift diffusion equations under the Boltzmann aproximation.
+		This simplification is similar to that in Nelson et al. [#Ref2]_ and allow us to keep the bulk-like form of the carrier densities in the drift diffusion equations under the Boltzmann approximation.
 From a physical porint of view, it probably can be done better.

 	.. py:method:: CalculateAbsorption(use_Adachi, SR):